harrider/CodingChallenge_Python/ReadMe.md

             * Class definition for 'DataReader'
             * Provides a 'Read()' method that returns a root 'Manager' object containing the employee hierarchy

+        * JsonDataReader.py
+            * Class definition for 'JsonDataReader'
+            * Provides a 'Read()' method that reads employee hierarchy data from a JSON file and returns a root 'Manager' object containing the employee hierarchy

         * EmployeeHierarchyPrinter.py
             * Class definition for 'EmployeeHierarchyPrinter'
             * Provides a 'PrintString()' method that formats an employee hierarchy string
+            * Employee Hierarchy Data is **UNSORTED**

+        * SortedEmployeeHierarchyPrinter.py
+            * Class definition for 'SortedEmployeeHierarchyPrinter'
+            * Provides a 'PrintString()' method that formats an employee hierarchy string
+            * Employee Hierarchy Data is **SORTED**

         * SalaryRequirementPrinter.py
             * Class definition for 'SalaryRequirementPrinter'